Bachelor of Pharmacy

 4. Disease prevention/ health promotion.

-As healthcare develops towards the individualised rational use of therapeutic agents, the role and responsibilities of pharmacists are of increasing importance.
+As the healthcare industry develops a strategy towards the individualised rational use of therapeutic agents, the role and responsibilities of pharmacists grow in importance day by day.

 Role of Pharmacists

 Pharmacists are essentially the experts on drugs.
-They work as a part of a multidisciplinary healthcare team to provide quality pharmaceutical care to patients, i.e. providing clinical pharmacy service, recommending appropriate drug choices and monitoring outcomes of drug therapies.
-Pharmacists are able to practise in a wide variety of areas, including community pharmacies, hospitals, clinics, nursing homes, pharmaceutical industries and regulatory agencies.
-Pharmacists can specialise in various areas of practice including but not limited to: haematology/oncology, infectious diseases, drug information, critical care, paediatrics, etc.
+They work as a part of a multidisciplinary healthcare team to provide quality pharmaceutical care to patients, such as providing clinical pharmacy services, recommending appropriate drug choices and monitoring outcomes of drug therapies.
+Pharmacists are able to practise in a wide variety of workplaces, including community pharmacies, hospitals, clinics, nursing homes, pharmaceutical industries and regulatory agencies.
+Pharmacists can specialise in various areas of practice, from haematology/oncology, infectious diseases, drug information, critical care to paediatrics, and many more.

 “From offering professional advices for common illnesses at community pharmacy, to researching on new treatments for life-threatening diseases, pharmacist impacts people’s lives in different aspects every day.
 This is a profession with huge diversity that I am honoured to be a part of”.